2 Corinthians 1: Preface or blessing (verses 3-11)

-Sparing the Church
+Sparing the Church (verses 12-24)

 Paul outlines his aborted plans to travel to Corinth on his way to Macedonia, return to Corinth and then travel to Judea.
 The letter does not indicate where he is writing from, or would have been travelling from.
 Easton's Bible Dictionary suggests "it was probably written at Philippi, or, as some think, Thessalonica".
+Margaret MacDonald suggests that chapters 1-9 were composed in Macedonia.